kshaw661/FlashApp-1/README.md

 ##Issues/Observations

-1. We are getting issue while rendering the flash library messages into view page.
+1. We are trying to render the flash message into a view page, but getting issue while rendering the flash library messages into view page.
 We have writen a sample Flash::output() fuction in views/pages/home.html.php line no 248

 We are getting below